APPLICATION

 How does it work?

-First a liquid suspension is prepared by dispersing the dry mix with water.
-The suspension must be homogeneous and stable.
+First, a liquid suspension is prepared by dispersing the dry mix with water.
+The rest must be homogeneous and stable.
 It is kept chilled to prevent the growth of the microorganisms before the application.
+The suspension is applied evenly on the surface of the cheese.
+They usually come in rows and lines corresponding to the moulds they have been formed with.

-1.
+Step 1.

-Ferment preparation
+Ferment preparation.

-2.
+Step 2.

-Application by dipping, spraying
+Application by dipping, spraying.

 PROCESS